STATUTES OF THE RELIGIOUS ORDER OF ANTIOCH (OA)

 1. The Order is not in communion with the Holy See as a result of the provisions of the 1870 Council of the Vatican that separated the Holy See from the true expression of the Catholic Faith as understood by the Church since her foundation.
 The Order thus consists of faithful Catholics who recognize and abjure the errors into which the Holy See has fallen, and earnestly desire and pray for Reunion with the Holy See at such a time as the Holy See shall recognize and repent of those errors.
 The Order is not in communion with the Syrian Orthodox Church (Patriarchate of Antioch) as a result of the decision of that church to repudiate communion with the Old Catholic clergy of its succession that was promulgated in 1938.
 The validity of the Holy Orders of the Order of Antioch has been conceded by the Malankara Orthodox Syrian Church, which is recognized as the parent body of the Order, and a cordial relationship of dialogue exists with that church.
 However, no agreement of intercommunion, nor any formal or concordat relationship, currently exists in this regard.

 a.
-The person of the Pope is held in respect and prayers are offered for him at each Mass.
+The office of the Pope is held in respect and prayers are offered for him at each Mass.
 The Order does not endorse the modes of belief known as sedevacantism, sedeprivationism or conclavism, nor does it regard these beliefs as compatible with its membership.

 b.
 The Order is not schismatic according to the canonical definition of this term.
 Canon 751 of the current Code of Canon Law of the Roman Catholic Church provides that “schism is the refusal of submission to the Supreme Pontiff or of communion with the members of the Church subject to him.”
 This definition does not apply to the Order.
 The Order has never refused to submit to the Pope.
 The Order is not at present under his jurisdiction, but that does not mean that if it was not asked by proper authority to submit as a body to a just ruling of his that it would necessarily refuse that command.
 The Order does not cut itself off from those in communion with the Pope; by contrast it is only too happy to share in Christian fellowship and in the sacramental life with them when opportunity permits.